 Over 1500 WNC veterans have received equine services underwritten by HOHS to date.

 On average, there is demand for one 2-hour group almost every week, addressing PTSD, Military Sexual Trauma, Homeless Vets, Moral Injury and more.

-Groups come from the VA and the ABCCM VRQ and Steadfast, with hope that the money will be there when the group shows.
-Veterans also "walk-on" from the community.
-Each group costs $450.
+Groups come from the VA, ABCCM VRQ, and Steadfast House among others, with hope that the money will be there when the group shows.
+Veterans also "walk-on" from the community for monthly “Fall-In Fridays”, an open door event usually the first Friday of the month from 10-12.
+Each 2-hour group costs $450.
 40 groups a year costs $18,000.

 Immersions and Day-long Retreats:

-To date we've supported over 8 Immersions (4 day/3 night onsite immersions) & 10+ Day-long Retreats, for Combat Vets, Women Vets, Veteran Couples, Caregivers, and LGBTQ Veterans.
+To date we've supported almost 10 Immersions (4 day/3 night onsite immersions) & 12+ Day-long Retreats, for Combat Vets, Women Vets, Veteran Couples, Caregivers, and LGBTQ Veterans.

 Each Immersion costs an average of $1000 per veteran, with 6 veterans accepted for intimate therapy experience.
 Our day-long retreats cost an average of $150 per vet.